-Monitors from Year 5/6 are responsible for supporting the leading adult in setting up for Worship.
-The 'Our Church School' board in the main school corridor is updated to include the theme of worship for the term, resources for Worship, information about the school vision and values and information about the RE Council.
+The 'Collective Worship' board in the main school corridor is updated to include the theme of worship for the term, resources for Worship, information about the school vision and value.

-Collective Worship generally takes place in the church at 9.25am.
+Collective Worship generally takes place in the church at 10.25am.
 Children are encouraged to enter the Church quietly (or listen in class if held in the classroom) while music is playing.
 This reflective period enables those present to begin their own conversation with God and invite Jesus into their worship.